spencertiberi/manual50/notes/thecs50apclassroom.md

 ##### 6. Problems Solving in a Interconnected World (3 - 5 weeks)
 - Could be useful to spend more time here.
 - Sample topics include:
-  - PHPÂ
+  - PHP
     - PHP has been replaced by Python for the upcoming year.
       - CS50 has a Python library.
   - JavaScript
-  - problems faced by modern computer scientists
+  - Problems faced by modern computer scientists
 - Big Ideas
   - Programming
   - The Internet